A 296-acre site, dedicated to helping landowners unlock the potential of their underutilised land for nature’s recovery.

 Sustainability leaders celebrate the launch at Green Gains Live

-Green Gains keynote speaker Chair of Natural England Tony Juniper CBE welcomed the project, he said – “Environmental ambition must today go beyond protecting what’s left of our natural world to embrace plans for its recovery.
-One vital aspect of what is needed are compelling examples of success to inspire more investment and action, including trailblazing initiatives from businesses like Ground Control’s Wildfell Project.”
+Green Gains keynote speaker, Chair of Natural England Tony Juniper CBE, welcomed the project, he said – “Environmental ambition must today go beyond protecting what’s left of our natural world to embrace plans for its recovery.
+One vital aspect of what is needed is compelling examples of success to inspire more investment and action, including trailblazing initiatives from businesses like Ground Control’s Wildfell Project.”

 Watch the Green Gains Live event again here.